img 6024

 Many of you will have seen my own Sansui AU-317 in the workshop over the years.
 I love these amplifiers, their baby brothers the AU-117 and AU-217 and the bigger brother AU-517 and AU-717, AU-D707/AU-819 and AU-919.
 I repaired an AU-217 only last week and there is a lot to love about the slightly more capable AU-317.
 The rest of the range is of course legendary and I love these stylish, serviceable and great-sounding amplifiers.

-These amplifiers are completely repairable even now, more than 40 years on and virtually nothing would render an AU-317 unrepairable, so there’s a lot to love here. try repairing a Cambridge Audio CXA61 in even ten years and you’ll appreciate my enthusiasm for equipment like the AU-317.
+These amplifiers are completely repairable even now, more than 40 years on.
+Virtually nothing would render an AU-317 unrepairable unless it caught fire maybe, so there’s a lot to love here.
+Try repairing a Cambridge Audio CXA61 in ten years and you’ll appreciate my enthusiasm for equipment like the AU-317.

 Sansui AU-317 Specifications